Ira Haynes La Fetra: Missionary work

 To assist in his pioneering missionary efforts in Chile, La Fetra was invited by reverend William Taylor, who had already served as a missionary in several countries around the world.
-La fetra subsequently arrived at the port city of Valparaiso in 1878.
+La fetra subsequently arrived at the port city of Valparaíso in 1878.
 Among La Fetra's first efforts involved preaching the Gospel to the many seamen there.
 The following year La Fetra began ministering in Santiago, where he reorganized the English-language Union Church and founded a school there in 1880.
 In Santiago La Fetra met and married Adelaide Whitefield (La Fetra), and together they founded the Santiago College, considered one of the leading educational schools in Chile.
 In 1880 he was elected as the first president of the conference of missionaries set up to administer the self-supporting missions that had been established by Taylor on the West Coast of South America.
 Due to iIll health La Fetra was forced to retire in 1906.
 In 1896, the Chile mission, came under the superintendency of Ira H. La Fetra, who was making evangelical inroads into a predominantly Roman Catholic Chile.